enleak/enleak.github.io/HackTheBox/Passage.md

 **It's always good measure to stabalize a shell!
 [RopNop Blog](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) states that "shells have other shortcomings as well:**

- 1.some commands, like su and ssh require a proper terminal to run 2.STDERR usually isn’t displayed
+ 1. some commands, like su and ssh require a proper terminal to run
+ 2. STDERR usually isn’t displayed
- 3.Can’t properly use text editors like vim
+ 3. Can’t properly use text editors like vim
- 4.No tab-complete
+ 4. No tab-complete
- 5.No up arrow history
+ 5. No up arrow history
- 6.No job control
+ 6. No job control
- 7.Etc…"**
+ 7. Etc…"**

 **On his blog we can also find a way to use Python to "to spawn a pty.
 The pty module let’s you spawn a psuedo-terminal that can fool commands like su into thinking they are being executed in a proper terminal."
 The command used is;**